levay08/worlderhospitaltest/README.md

 # Worlder Hospital - Vulnerable Healthcare Web App

 This is a simple, intentionally vulnerable PHP web application simulating an online healthcare system.
 It allows patients to register and book appointments, and doctors to manage schedules and patients.
-Built for security testing, training, and CTF-style exercises.
+Built for security testing exercises.

 ## Requirements